Locally Adaptive Spatial Quantile Smoothing: Application to Monitoring Crime Density in Tokyo: Concluding remarks

+In this paper, we proposed a Bayesian quantile trend filtering (BQTF) method on graphs under continuous shrinkage priors, which enables us to estimate quantile trends for spatial data.
+We also provide a simple Gibbs sampler by introducing a kind of shadow prior.
+Through simulation studies, it is shown that the BQTF estimates under the horseshoe prior provide locally adaptive smoothing in the sense of capturing the change of quantile trends and estimating the smooth quantile trends.
+The application of the violent crime data in Tokyo gives interesting results in that the proposed method provides locally adaptive quantile smoothing for all quantiles and detects hotspots focusing on a low quantile level.

 There are several future directions for this paper.
-First, it should be proved some theoretical results for Bayesian quantile trend filtering such as the posterior consistency under misspecified asymmetric Laplace likelihood, the valid uncertainly quantification, and the posterior contraction rate \citep[see also][]{sriram2013posterior, sriram2015sandwich, banerjee2021horseshoe}.
-Furthermore, since the proposed methods do not work well to estimate extremal quantiles such as $p=0.95, 0.05$, it is also important to extend the proposed methods to smoothing for extremal quantiles \citep[e.g.][]{chernozhukov2005extremal}.
+First, it should be proved some theoretical results for Bayesian quantile trend filtering such as the posterior consistency under misspecified asymmetric Laplace likelihood, the valid uncertainly quantification, and the posterior contraction rate \citep[see also][]{sriram2013posterior, sriram2015sandwich, banerjee2022horseshoe}.
+Furthermore, since the proposed methods do not work well to estimate extremal quantiles, it is also important to extend the proposed methods to smoothing for extremal quantiles \citep[e.g.][]{chernozhukov2005extremal}.
+In terms of application, while we use areal data, the trend estimation of point-level data has also been studied \citep[see also][]{lum2012spatial}.
+Since the observation points of these data are different between years, the proposed methods cannot be used as is to detect potential hotspots throughout multiple years.
+Finally, although we only modeled spatial smoothing without covariates, it may be important to consider the covariates.
+Since \cite{sadhanala2019additive} considered an extension of trend filtering to additive models to handle covariates, such an extension of our proposed model will be also expected.